carltheperson/advanced-js-objects/chapters/chapter-1.md

 # Chapter 1 - Getting our data structures straight

 To understand objects it’s essential to understand where objects fit into the JavaScript data structure scene.
-This chapter will first cover the different JavaScript types then cover which types contain so called *primitives*.
-It will also attempt to clear some confusion regarding the `typeof` operator.
+This chapter firsts cover the different JavaScript types then cover which types contain so called *primitives*.
+I will also attempt to clear some confusion regarding the `typeof` operator.

 ## What is a type?